Skip to navigation

 This Hindu temple glanced through an Islamic arch at Golconda is symbolic of the mix of faiths in India

 1 A mosque in the small town of Ayodhya, in central Uttar Pradesh, the Babri Masjid was the centre of a huge controversy back in 1992.
 Hindus revere Ayodhya as the birthplace of Rama, the popular seventh incarnation of Vishnu, and the mosque was claimed to be standing on the site of the original Rama Temple.
 Hindu fundamentalists wanted to destroy the mosque and build a new Rama Temple, and the BJP, which is staunchly pro-Hindu and anti-non-Hindu, made it clear that it supported the fundamentalist viewpoint.
-Confrontation and rioting filled the headlines in 1992, and in December 1992 the mosque was torn down by Hindus, which led to major riots and over 200 deaths.
-It's not hard to see why non-Hindus fear a BJP government in the next elections.
+Confrontation and rioting filled the headlines in 1992, and in the mosque was torn down by Hindus, which led to major riots and over 200 deaths.
+It's easy to see why non-Hindus fear a BJP government in the next elections.